CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 Step 1.
 Add the zone entry.
 To host a server for theexample.comdomain, we need to add a zone entry to the BIND’s configuration, so it knows what zones it is going to host.
 In the emulator, the zones hosted by a nameserver are placed in the/etc/bind/named.conf.zonesfile (multiple zones can be placed in this file).
-Here is an example, where thefileentry specifies the actual file containing the zone information.
+Here is an example, where the file entry specifies the actual file containing the zone information.
 If we want to host another zone on this nameserver, we can add a corresponding zone entry in this file.